robstave/angular2-training/session-two/page1.md

 ```
 [JSFiddle is here](https://jsfiddle.net/maasha/x7wz1686/)

-in this case...the alert says "bunny"
+In this case...the alert says "bunny".

+What if we were to put access to this in its own function?

 ```javascript